-*Head start on crate training.
+*Head start on crate training and exercise pen.

 * Had at least three car rides.
 This gives you confidence to know that the puppy does not have motion sickness issues and we understand that your puppy will be included in many family outings together.
 Did you know that ginger snaps before travel may reduce nausea?